ReesMorrison/NetlifyBlogThemes/content/post/2021-05-21-churches-from-dover-beach-a-poem-by-matthew-arnold/ChurchesArnold.md

 Swept with confused alarms of struggle and flight,
 Where ignorant armies clash by night.

-**Familiar, Reliable Support**:   Once as regular as the *Begin, and cease, and then again begin,* of the waves, Arnold fears that the *bright girdle* of theological faith is coming undone, losing its power to [guide and succor the faithful](Waterfront).
+**Familiar and Reliable Support**:   Once as regular as the *Begin, and cease, and then again begin,* of the waves, Arnold fears that the *bright girdle* of theological faith is coming undone, losing its power to [guide and succor the faithful](Waterfront).

 *But now I only hear*
 *Its melancholy, long, withdrawing roar,*